dortania/Getting-Started-With-ACPI/Universal/ec-methods/manual.md

 ### No PNP0C09 show up

 When this happens, you'll only need to create a "dummy" EC for macOS.
 You'll still want to find the PCI and LPC pathing for this device.
-So follow the guide as if you were creating a laptop SSDT-EC.
+So follow the guide as if you were creating a laptop SSDT-EC/USBX.

 ### PNP0C09 already named `EC`